butterrsoft/GyrSync/README.md

 | Means | No V-sync | No H-sync | No sync (both) | Sync ok |

 ### Adjustment modes
 Adjustments are possible without a picture – power the dongle from any USB-C cable.
 The UI blinks SOS/cannot-adjust in only three scenarios: Mode FO if no interlaced mode is detected (progressive, or just missing vsync), Mode ED if EDID is off, Mode V if the source FPS is unstable.
+It is easiest to watch the screen while making most adjustments.

 Adj. modes fall back to the mode you came from after 20s inactivity, or 30s for Mode ED.
 Same happens on reboot.
 Unsaved changes are discarded.
-When you hit the end of adjustment range, the LED gives a long blink that swallows any button-presses, after which further presses move back in the other direction.
+After the long-blink at the end of an adjustment range, further presses move back in the other direction.
+The LED also long blinks at the default position.

 Adj. mode h-sync pass table: (Prev. mode = if you were in Mode 4, 25kHz, then Mode ED is still at 25kHz.)
 |  | Mode CS | Mode ED | Mode H | Mode V | Mode FO |